avocadowastaken/actions/README.md

 - `working-directory` – the default working directory
 - `cache-key` – an explicit key for restoring and saving the cache
-- `binaries` – comma separated list of binaries to cache

 #### Usage: